-The Registrar's Office evaluates and records the amount of transfer credit from equivalent college courses, Advanced Placement (AP), and College Level Examination Program (CLEP) credit on academic records.
+The Registrar's Office evaluates and records the amount of transfer credit from equivalent college courses, Advanced Placement (AP), and College Level Examination Program (CLEP) credit.
+Transfer credit is applied toward the student's degree requirements and recorded in the Student Information System.